Unfortunately, not all races go well.

 Train in whatever conditions arise.
 Since you don’t know what race day will bring, get used to it all.

 Don’t bail on training run because it’s raining.
-Use it to test your rain gear and as practice so you are used to running wet.
+Use it to test your rain gear and as practice so you are used to running in wet shoes.
 If it’s super hot on a training day, get used to carrying more water and adjusting your pace.

 When you’ve learned to adapt to conditions in training, when less-than-ideal conditions arise on race day, you won’t blink an eye.
 You’ll be ready for the unexpected.